Colorado Community College Transfer Students

 1. EDNS 151 (Cornerstone Design) – 3 Credit Hours

-*Currently, only Red Rocks Community College (EGT1110) and Front Range Community College (EGG1040) have been approved to offer courses that satisfy the EDS department learning outcomes for this course at Mines.
+*Currently, only Red Rocks Community College (EGT1110), Front Range Community College (EGG1040) and Community College Aurora (EGG1040) have been approved to offer courses that satisfy the EDS department learning outcomes for this course at Mines.

 Programs of Study

-Mines offers over 40 majors in engineering and science.
+Mines offers over 55 areas of study in engineering and science.

 Courses listed as Electives in the AES degree (CSC 1061, EGG 2011, EGG 2012, BIO 1111, BIO 1112, CHE 1112, GEY 1111) will be accepted but do not count for core curriculum credit at Mines.
 They may apply as free elective credit or fulfill degree requirements for certain majors.